SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 Now that you have created the queue, newly published orders will lie in the queue till a consumer processes and acknowledges the event.

+Let's test out the flow again till now by building and deploying the Order-Service and observing the logs on the * *Inventory-FraudCheck-Service** to see incoming order created events.

 #### Agile feature enhancement

 For each incoming **Order-Created** event, an **Order-Confirmed** event will be published as the stock reservation and